 Visit http://www.dangode.com/essentials/ for an up-to-date version of this web page.

 This course is for rising high school juniors and seniors.

-The course teaches you essential business and financial skills that are critical in your personal as well as professional life.
-It covers the trade-off between consumption and savings, the time value of money, and the trade-off between risk and return, basics of capital markets, and the basics of financial statements.
+The course teaches you important business and financial skills critical in your personal and professional life.
+It covers the trade-off between consumption and savings, the time value of money, and the trade-off between risk and return, the basics of capital markets, and the basics of financial statements.
 All concepts are taught via practical examples using in-class simulations and make heavy use of Excel.

-- Personal finance: Time value of money, personal financial planning and borrowing, risk versus return trade off in investments in stocks and bonds, pricing in competitive financial markets
+- Personal finance: Time value of money, personal financial planning, and borrowing, the risk versus return trade-off in investments in stocks and bonds, pricing in competitive financial markets

 - Understanding businesses and building business plans and models: Income statements and margins, Balance sheets and funding needs, projecting size, growth, margins, net asset intensity, and risk